ant-design/ant-design-mini/src/Selector/index.en.md

 ---

-# Selector Assembly
+# Selector

 <!-- <code src="../../docs/components/compatibility.tsx" inline="true"></code> -->

 Select one or more in a set of options.
 ## When to use
-Provides multiple options for users to select, typically used in filters and forms.
+Provides multiple options for users to choose from and is typically used in filters and forms.

-## Code Sample
+## Code example
 ### Basic use
 <code src="../../demo/pages/Selector/index"></code>